PaleBlueDot-repo/newstok-python-apis/README.md

 ---

-Adding this section to your `README` file will guide users through setting up and managing a virtual environment for your project.
 3. **Install dependencies:** After activating your virtual environment, run the following command in your terminal to install the required packages:

 ```bash